- About

 Office: STEPS 564

-Dr. Eduardo J. Gómez is an Associate Professor and Director of the Institute for Health Policy and Politics at Lehigh University.
+Dr. Eduardo J. Gómez is a Professor and Director of the Institute of Health Policy and Politics.
 A political scientist by training, his research focuses on the politics of global health policy, with a focus on emerging middle-income countries.
-He is the author of three books, the latest being Geopolitics in Health: Confronting Obesity, AIDS, and Tuberculosis in the Emerging BRICS Economies (Johns Hopkins University Press, 2018).
-Dr. Gómez has published his research in a myriad of peer-reviewed journals, as well as policy journals and major news outlets.
-His new book, Junk Food Politics (Johns Hopkins University Press, 2023), critically examines the rise and political influence of soda and ultra-processed food industries in developing nations, with a focus on NCDs among children and the poor.
-He is also leading several other major research projects focusing on the politics of NCDs, such as type-2 diabetes and obesity, in Mexico, Brazil, and Indonesia.
-Dr. Gómez is also a Commissioner for the Rockefeller Foundation and Boston University Commission on the Social Determinants of Health.
-His research has received external funding support from the Rockefeller Foundation, Oxfam, George Soros, and Tinker Foundations.
+He is the author of several books, with the latest titled Junk Food Politics: How Beverage and Fast Food Industries are Reshaping Emerging Economies (Johns Hopkins University Press, 2023).
+Professor Gómez has published his research in a myriad of peer-reviewed journal articles, policy journals, and major news outlets.
+In 2022, Professor Gómez led The Lancet’s first series on political science and global health and has led other major journal series.
+He is currently working on several research projects focused on the international and domestic politics of the commercial determinants of health, food security, and malnutrition.
+Professor Gómez was a Commissioner for the Rockefeller Foundation and Boston University Commission on the Social Determinants of Health and served as a National Task Force Member on Equity and Covid-19 for the Satcher Health Leadership Institute at Morehouse College.
+His research has received external funding support from the Robert Wood Johnson Foundation, Rockefeller Foundation, Oxfam, George Soros, and Tinker Foundations.

-Prior to his arrival at Lehigh, Dr. Gómez was an Associate Professor (UK Senior Lecturer) at King’s College London, Assistant Professor at Rutgers University, and pre-doctoral visiting scientist at the Harvard School of Public Health.
+Prior to his arrival at Lehigh, Professor Gómez was an Associate Professor (UK Senior Lecturer) at King’s College London, Assistant Professor at Rutgers University, and a pre-doctoral visiting scientist at the Harvard School of Public Health.
 He has also previously worked for the RAND Corporation, the World Bank, and the Inter-American Dialogue.
-Dr. Gómez is also a veteran of the United States Air Force and is a former Term Member of the Council on Foreign Relations.
-He received his PhD political science from Brown University, MA in International Relations from the University of Chicago, and BA in Foreign Affairs from the University of Virginia.
+Professor Gómez is a veteran of the United States Air Force and is a life member of the Council on Foreign Relations.
+He received his PhD in political science from Brown University, MA in International Relations from the University of Chicago, and BA in Foreign Affairs from the University of Virginia.

 Global Health Politics and Policy